Ilam province: Agriculture

 Production of crops and fruits in Ilam province as of 2018.

 The largest sector of Ilam's economy is agriculture, though much smaller compared to other provinces of Iran.
 There are more than 55,000 farmers in Ilam province.
 It is estimated that, about 50% of all households in the province are either directly or indirectly involved in agricultural activities.

-In 2018 harvest year, 223228 ha of land (11.1% of the territory of Ilam province) were cultivated for various crops such as wheat, barley, forage maize, corn, watermelon, melon and cucumber, producing 700,732 tons of produce in total, 14% through dry farming.
+In the 2018 harvest year, 223228 ha of land (11.1% of the territory of Ilam province) were cultivated for various crops such as wheat, barley, forage maize, corn, watermelon, melon and cucumber, producing 700,732 tons of produce in total, 14% through dry farming.
 Ilam is the bottom 3rd province in the country in terms of crop yield at 3.14 tons per hectare, only surpassing Kohgiluyeh and Kurdestan.
 For comparison, the average yield is 9.88 tons per hectare and highest is 25.64 tons per hectare in Alborz province.

 The farming lands of Ilam, like its geography, are divided; The northern and eastern parts of the province are mountainous and despite the presence of water resources, cultivable lands are limited to inter-mountain plains, foothills and river banks; On the contrary, the hot climate plains of the south and southwest such as Hojandan-Dasht, Amir-Abad, Mehran, Mosian, Dehloran and Dasht-Abbas, are large in size but limited in water resources.

 As of 2019, the total area of all orchards in Ilam province was 3950 ha, making it the last in the country.
 In total, these orchards produced 15,409 tons of fruits, or 0.1% of the country's production.
 The most grown horticultural products are: grapes, walnut, pomegranate, peach, olive and fig.